Chief Science Officers: A Strategy for Student Awareness and Industry Engagement

 The Chief Science Officers (CSO) program empowers youth in STEM by providing access and workforce skills training to prepare them for the future.

-To facilitate growth and effective implementaton across divergent locales and populations, fidelity criteria (process, procedures, and protocols), tools (IT, communication, data collection), and Key Performance Indicators (KPIs) are continually being developed and revised.
+To facilitate growth and effective implementation across divergent locales and populations, fidelity criteria (process, procedures, and protocols), tools (IT, communication, data collection), and Key Performance Indicators (KPIs) are continually being developed and revised.
 Outcomes such as CSO STEM identity, STEM career interest, leadership and workforce skills development, and increased STEM awareness and interest for peers and community members, among others, are tracked and evaluated.

 For example, focus groups with CSOs and their advisors have demonstrated that all CSOs are finding the required Leadership Training Institute (LTI) helpful with 30% of CSOs stating that nothing was 'least' or 'not helpful'.
-At the LTIs, students learn what it means to be a CSO, e.g., their roles and responsiblities, and gain then knowledge, tools and workforce skills (critical thinking, teamwork, event planning, networking, etc.) to be successful.
+At the LTIs, students learn what it means to be a CSO, e.g., their roles and responsibilities, and gain then knowledge, tools, and workforce skills (critical thinking, teamwork, event planning, networking, etc.) to be successful.
 CSOs also develop an "action plan" for the coming year.
 Fifty-five percent (55%) of CSOs report that discussing STEM event ideas and talking with CSOs were the most helpful aspects of the training.

 All CSOs (100%) said that they had learned about new STEM careers.
 Many shared examples of STEM professionals they had met (44%) or what they had learned (44%).
 CSOs are expected to host a STEM event during the academic year as part of their action plan.
 These events are intended to inform their peers and community members about STEM and STEM careers.
-The most common activities were hands-on learning opportunites, such as a schoolwide STEM night (40%) and STEM events for specific grade levels (25%).
+The most common activities were hands-on learning opportunities, such as a schoolwide STEM night (40%) and STEM events for specific grade levels (25%).
 Other events included presentations and/or announcements (17%), STEM/STEAM clubs (8%), and video projects (8%).
 Community events include public library (8%) and community park (8%) activities.